 What is CA AB150?

-AB150 is a bill passed this year by CA, which allows pass-through entities (such as your S Corp) to elect to pay tax on the S Corp’s income on a business tax return.
+AB150 is a bill passed by CA, which allows pass-through entities (such as your S Corp) to elect to pay tax on the S Corp’s income on a business tax return.
 It was created in an effort to minimize the limitations of the $10K state tax cap on itemized deductions.

 Will CA AB150 benefit me?